 Reviewing your designs

 We launched The Design Enabling Panel (DEP) in 2014, to encourage design excellence across the district.
-The Design Enabling panel enables customers to review their desings making the design better, we have already successfully reviewed over 70 schemes.
+The Design Enabling panel allows customers to review their designs and to make improvements to the design to make it better overall.

-The National Planning Policy Framework (2012) required Local Planning Authorities to have local design panels in place to provide design assessment and support to ensure high standards of design are achieved in development proposals.
+The National Planning Policy Framework (2012) required Local Planning Authorities to have local design panel in place to provide design assessment and support ensuring high standards of design are achieved in development proposals.

 The Design Enabling Panel Members

-When to use the panel
+When to use the design enabling panel?

 Presenting proposals early on in the design process will give design teams time to respond to panel advice and address any design concerns prior to the finalisation of proposals.
 This can provide assurance to the applicant and help reduce risks, delay and costs further down the planning process.

 It is expected that all major and significant development will be brought to the panel.